What we're doing to keep you safe

 - Pediatric patients admitted to the Emergency Room or Inpatient Services

-will be allowed one legal caregiver with them for the entirety of their
+will be allowed one legal caregiver to be with them at all times.

 - Maternity patients will be allowed one birth partner to remain with them